moretrim/ccHFM/README.markdown

   incorrectly allowed it to be available under certain circumstances when colonial railroading was disabled.

+- Add a name and improved information to call-to-arms wars.
+They will now be called e.g. *7th British Call to Arms* while the associated casus belli sports a more fitting icon.
+A missing translation string in the description of the latter has also been added.

+  These wars used to fall back to a generic name e.g. *7th War of British Aggression*.
+Combined with their unusual appearance this made them rather confusing at first glance.
+(Call to arms have no actual defender and feature the placeholder rebel flag on that side.)

 ##### Ported bugfixes

 - Fix typo in `PEACE_TIME_FACTOR_NO_GOALS` define (pending [HFM/#175]).